Web for Pentester II

 Example 6

-In all the following examples, the goal is to build automation around the captcha with a high success rate (100% for most of them).
+In all the following examples, the goal is to build an automation around the CAPTCHA with a high success rate (100% for most of them).

 Example 1

-This script is a common issue with badly implemented captcha.
-To avoid error message the developer checks that a captcha parameter exists before ensuring that its value is correct:
+This script is a common issue with poorly implemented CAPTCHAs.
+To avoid error messages the developer checks that a CAPTCHA parameter exists before ensuring that its value is correct:

 if params[:captcha] and params[:captcha] != session[:captcha]